-- Identify the elements of a successful talent recruitment process. - Identify the tools and processes of an effective talent acquisition approach. - Identify the value of a focus on diversity and inclusion during recruitment. - Demonstrate the necessity of a strong partnership between human resources and hiring departments.
+- Identify the elements of a successful talent recruitment process. - Identify the tools and processes of an effective talent acquisition approach. - Demonstrate the necessity of a strong partnership between human resources and hiring departments.

 PER 2295 - Building Institutional Resilience: The Crucial Role of Business Officers in Higher Education